erikbrinkman/rackham-thesis/README.md

 Todo
 ----

+- Should orcid and email be set with frontmatter and just pulled with identifier page?
 - Fix indentation.
 - Add support for list of Abbreviations, List of Acronyms, and List of Symbols.
 - Support for natbib and straight bibliography instead of just biblatex.